chevere/parameter/README.md

 ## Summary

-Parameter is a user-land validation library around parameter-argument, it provides parameter validation rules using attributes backed on its own type system.
+Parameter is an abstraction around parameter-argument.
+It can be used to provide parameter validation rules via attributes backed on its own type system.

 💡 Check [chevere/action](https://github.com/chevere/action) for a higher-level abstraction around this package.